-- 1. Brief drivers of vehicles involved in the production whilst the low loader is present - 2.
-Manage traffic at the rear of the low loader or low loader and a production car where the police vehicle needs to be obscured from camera POV. - 3.
-Cover "on" and "off" slips to other roads if applicable. - 4.
-Provide an immediate emergency response and take control should an incident occur on the carriageway. - 5.
-Provide a fend off and safe working area while working at the roadside. - 6.
-Provide direction on safe working when on a public road. - 7.
-Engage with other emergency services, authorities and local police boroughs where necessary. - 8.
-Any traffic holds or road closures necessary during filming will require a Traffic Management Order (TMO) or Temporary Traffic Order (TTO).
+- Brief drivers of vehicles involved in the production whilst the low loader is present - Manage traffic at the rear of the low loader or low loader and a production car where the police vehicle needs to be obscured from camera POV. - Cover "on" and "off" slips to other roads if applicable. - Provide an immediate emergency response and take control should an incident occur on the carriageway. - Provide a fend off and safe working area while working at the roadside. - Provide direction on safe working when on a public road. - Engage with other emergency services, authorities and local police boroughs where necessary. - Any traffic holds or road closures necessary during filming will require a Traffic Management Order (TMO) or Temporary Traffic Order (TTO). - Rider and any pillion MUST be secured whilst on the bike aboard the loader at all times when filming on the move on public roads.